swolveridge/blart/README.md

 **blart** reviews code changes by:
 1. Computing a diff against your merge base (e.g., `main`)
 2. Sending the diff and touched file list to an LLM (via OpenAI-compatible APIs)
-3. Allowing the model to call `read_file` and `search_files` tools to inspect only the code it needs
+3. Allowing the model to call `read_file` and `search_files` tools to inspect the code it needs to have enough context for a thorough review
-4. Returning a JSON response with reasoning, a boolean flag for substantive comments, and a summary
+4. Returning a JSON response with a summary of any substantive issues, and reasoning for them

-The system prompt (in `prompt.txt`) instructs the model to focus on issues a human reviewer would catch but a compiler might miss—such as off-by-one errors, incorrect library usage, or contradictions between code and documentation.
+The system prompt instructs the model to focus on issues a human reviewer would catch but a compiler might miss—such as off-by-one errors, incorrect library usage, or contradictions between code and documentation.

 ## Installation